sandwichfarm/nostrawl/README.md

 `nostr-trawl` is a simple tool for persistently fetching and processing filtered events from a set of [Nostr](https://nostr.io) relays.

 ## Queue Adapters
-- `BullMQTrawler`: Persistent queue
+- `BullMQAdapter`: Persistent queue
-- `PQueueTrawler`: Ephemeral javascript queue
+- `PQueueAdapter`: Ephemeral javascript queue

 ## Usage
 _Theoretical usage, tests and implementation are incomplete_